Osvaldo Gil

 Osvaldo Luis Gil Bosch (August 25, 1932– March 30, 2025) was a Puerto Rican lawyer and sports executive who chaired the Puerto Rico Olympic Committee and the Puerto Rico Baseball Federation.

 Early years

 Osvaldo Luis Gil Bosch was born on August 25, 1932 in Guayama, Puerto Rico, as one of four children.
-Osvaldo arrived in Humacao, Puerto Rico at the tender age of three.
+Osvaldo arrived in Humacao, Puerto Rico at the age of three.
 He studied in the public schools of Humacao, where he actively participated in the basketball, volleyball, athletics, softball, and of course baseball teams.
 He completed his high school education at UPR, where he participated in the baseball and softball teams.
-He earned a Bachelor of Arts from the University of Puerto Rico and served in the United States Army as a 2nd Lieutenant infantry officer.
+He earned a Bachelor of Arts from the University of Puerto Rico.
+Served in the Korean War with United States Army as a Captain infantry officer.
 He went on to the University of Richmond School of Law and got a Juris Doctor degree, and upon his return, he established his law firm in Humacao.
 He was a member of the Phi Eta Mu fraternity.
 He married Leticia López.